 By the time we make our way around to the right field side, the workout has opened up and there is just over two dozen of the San Francisco faithful there to watch and take in the energy.
 The morning sun is shining bright and the desert breeze blows softly across the field.
 Players are taking batting practice.
 A local reporter is shooting footage for his segment.
 I could sit for another hour and take it all in, but game time quickly approaches and our next destination is Salt River Fields at Talking Stick.

 All of the stadiums in the Cactus League are beautiful.
 The facilities are modern, the fields are pristine.
-Salt River Fields at Talking Stick is the newest of 8 stadiums in the area.
+Salt River Fields at Talking Stick is one of 8 stadiums in the area.
 For the fans of the game that journey into the desert to see their favorite teams and players these stadiums are a sacred place.
 After a long (and for most – cold) Hot Stove season baseball resumes with bullpen sessions, batting cages, and fielding drills.
 Bats “crack” and gloves “pop” – all the familiar sensations of our National Pastime come alive.
 The sun is shining and baseball is in the air.
 It is not only an intimate experience in scale, where our favorite players prepare themselves for their 2018 journey, we also get a rare and up-close look at the emerging talent looking to break in to the Big Show.

 It’s noon and the day is splendid.
 We’ve splurged on some great seats to watch the Rockies vs the Cubs.
 As we’re settling in I spot NL West legend Bud Black and with my cold beverage and today’s program in hand I’m ready to sit down and prepare my scorecard.
 “Scorecard?” you say.
 Yes, I know it’s only spring training but I’m looking forward to the challenge of scoring a game with so many changes and less-than-textbook plays.
 As the game progresses the couple to our left see me noting the plays and make sure to take time to make fun of me – twice.
 I want to say YES I’M A NERD BUT I CAN HIT AT THE CAGES, TOO.
 With out saying a word, I smile.
 Oh, those Scottsdale snowbirds.